edgedb/easy-edgedb/README.md

 Then when we try to insert a `PC` with a name that is too long, it will refuse with `ERROR: ConstraintViolationError: name must be no longer than 30 characters.`

+### expression on: the most flexible constraint

-One particularly flexible constraint is called `expression on`, which lets us add any expression we want (in brackets).
-Let's say we need a type `Lord` for some reason later on.
-We can constrain the type to make sure that its `name` always contains the string `Lord`.
+One particularly flexible constraint is called [`expression on`](https://www.edgedb.com/docs/datamodel/constraints#constraint::std::expression), which lets us add any expression we want.
+After `expression on` you add the expression (in brackets) that must be true to create the type.
+In other words: "Create this type *as long as* (insert expression here)".

+Let's say we need a type `Lord` for some reason later on, and all `Lord` types must have the word 'Lord' in their name.
+We can constrain the type to make sure that this is always the case.
 We can write it like this:

 ```
 type Lord extending Person {